-Incentive Compensation Should Represent the Majority of Total Compensation.
+Incentive Compensation Should Represent the Majority of Total

+Compensation.
 The O&C Committee believes that the proportion of an executive's total compensation that is "at risk" based on individual, division, function and/or corporate performance should increase in line with the scope and level of the executive's business responsibilities.
-Accordingly, for 2012, on average 75.1% of the total target-direct compensation of the Named Executive Officers at the time of award was dependent upon our stock price or our performance.
-The following table presents the percentage of each Named Executive Officer's total target-direct compensation for 2012 that was at risk as of the time of award.
+Accordingly, for 2015, on average 77.1% of the total target-direct compensation of the Named Executive Officers at the time of award was dependent upon our stock price or our performance.
+The O&C Committee believes that the CEO's "at risk" compensation should be a higher percentage of total direct compensation compared to the other Named Executive Officers in light of the position's strategic focus, global governance and management responsibilities and accompanying risks.
+The following table presents the percentage of each Named Executive Officer's total target-direct compensation for 2015 that was at risk as of the time of award.

-NAMED EXECUTIVE OFFICERS 2012 TOTAL DIRECT COMPENSATION
+NAMED EXECUTIVE OFFICERS 2015 TOTAL DIRECT COMPENSATION